 KSBs Fail Pass Distinction K3 K4 K9 K12 K14 K17 K26 K27 K36 K39 S1 S6 S7 S8 S9 S10 S11 S12 S14 S17 S18 S27 S28 S34 S35 S37 S41 S42 S43 S44 B5 B6 The apprentice does not meet the pass criteria In order to achieve a pass, apprentices must demonstrate all the pass descriptors: 1.
 Describes how they recognise, and help others to recognise, the different factors that affect health and wellbeing and to identify those that are within their control or influence.
 Describes the negative and positive impact that different agencies can have on improvements to the health and wellbeing of others.
 (K3, K4, S1) 2.
 Explains how they have built a constructive relationship with a group or community to identify their health and wellbeing priorities and shared solutions (S6) 3.
-Explains how they have adhered to national guidance when supporting or supervising volunteers, while recognising the boundaries of their roles (S7) 4.
+Explains how they have adhered to national guidance when supporting and supervising volunteers, while recognising the boundaries of their roles (S7) 4.
 Explains how they have capitalised on local assets and effective partnerships, in collaboration with communities, recognising the suitability, potential competition or conflicts and risks of different non-statutory community and voluntary groups and services In order to achieve a distinction, apprentices must demonstrate all the pass descriptors and all the distinction descriptors: 1.
 Explains how they have contributed to the development of a new resource to fill a gap in provision (K9, S8, S9, S10, B6) 2.
 Explains how they have worked with others to build a constructive relationship with a seldom heard or unengaged group or community to address their health and wellbeing priorities (S6)

 - escalating any concerns (K9, S8, S9, S10, B6) - 5.
-Explains how they manage demand for support, including waiting lists with service providers through the promotion of community assets alongside appropriate referral or signposting (K14, S14, S18) - Explains how they manage relationships and expectations when providing referral or signposting in line with the receiving organisations system and processes.
-(K17, S17) - 7.
-Explains how they apply evidence to inform and improve the effectiveness of strategies, policies, and interventions that impact health and wellbeing outcomes (K27, S28) - 8.
-Explains how they use recognised tools and data, to monitor and measure health and wellbeing outcomes at individual or community levels and to identify priorities (S34, S35) - 9.
-Explains how they identify and use data and information to evaluate the impact and effectiveness of services and interventions, using different types of evaluation (K36, S37) - 10.
-Describes how they take part in appraisal, ongoing review and continuing professional development, and how this
+Explains how they manage a caseload of referrals, including waiting lists and escalation according to local guidance within their organisation or service (K14, S14, S18) - Explains how they manage relationships and expectations when implementing local referral systems and protocols (K17, S17) - 7.
+Explains how they apply evidence to inform and improve the effectiveness of strategies, policies and interventions that impact health and wellbeing outcomes (K27, S28) - 8.
+Explains how they use recognised tools and data, to monitor and measure health and wellbeing outcomes at individual and community levels and to identify priorities (\$34, \$35) - Explains how they identify and use data and information to evaluate the impact and effectiveness of services and interventions, using different types of evaluation (K36, S37) - 10.
+Describes how they take part in appraisal, ongoing review and continuing professional development, and how this has influenced their practice (S42, S44)

-- has influenced their practice (S42, S44) - 11.
-Explains how they take responsibility for identifying and mitigating risks to themselves and others in the course of their work (S43, B5) - 12.
+- 11. Explains how they take responsibility for identifying and mitigating risks to themselves and others in the course of their work (S43, B5) - 12.
 Describes how they facilitate access to a range of voluntary and public sector services that meet the needs of local communities, and promote the best use of services to manage demand, including services which are accessible digitally or online (K26, S27) - 13.
 Describes the roles of local and national statutory and voluntary organisations and agencies delivering services in their area of practice that support health and wellbeing, and how they keep information on local and digital provision up to date.
 Explains how they research, including using online resources, local provision for a wide range of interventions, projects and services to support individuals and communities who wish to better manage their health and wellbeing (K12, S11, S12) - 14.
 Explains the ethical dilemmas that relate to public health practice and how ethical guidance and frameworks help in decision making (K39, S41)